 The most wine they made was around 2,000 cases/year – today their production is much more manageable at about 300 cases.
 Andrew focuses most of their sales direct through the website but maintains select restaurant distribution in San Diego, Monterey and the Silicon Valley.
 Locally the only place the carries his wine is Backroom Wines in the City of Napa.

-While busy with making and selling the Andrew Lane wines, Andre is also equally busy at times with his Stand Up Paddle boarding business.
+While busy with making and selling the Andrew Lane wines, Andrew has also built a formidable Stand Up Paddle boarding and tour business.
 He was the first to introduce Stand up Paddle boarding to Napa – and now offers both trips on the Napa River as well as from downtown Petaluma in neighboring Sonoma County (where he owns Petaluma Stand up Paddle).
+Paddle boards and kayaks can be rented by the hour or daily.

-Andrew has also created a unique experience around water and wine – what he calls his Beaujolais + Oysters trip.
+Andrew also offers several guided trips including a unique experience built around water and wine – what he calls his Beaujolais + Oysters trip.
 Guests stand up paddle board on the Napa River, work up an appetite and then later enjoy both oysters paired with the Andrew Lane Gamay.
 The inspiration for this came from a wine business trip to Los Angeles.
 He met someone who has just returned from France, Andrew tasted him on his Napa Gamay and the suggestion was that this wine would be perfectly matched with oysters.

 NOTE: last Napa wine was from 2012 and wine produced from 2015.
 Will keep an eye on this producer to see if they produce any more newer vintages.

-For more information and to join their “wine society” wine club, visit: www.andrewlanewinery.com
+For more information or to join their “wine society” wine club, visit: www.andrewlanewinery.com